- Policies for Abstract Submission

 The final deadline for abstract submission is 3 September 2021, 23:59 CEST.

 Abstracts under all topics and without exception should be structured as follows:

-- Indicate the purpose and objective of the research, the hypothesis that was tested or a description of the problem being analyzed or evaluated;
+- Indicate the purpose and objective of the research, the hypothesis that was tested or a description of the problem being analysed or evaluated;

 - Describe the setting/location for the study, study design, study population, data collection and methods of analysis used;

-- Present as clearly and detailed as possible the findings/outcome of the study, with specific results in summarized form.
+- Present as clearly and detailed as possible the findings/outcome of the study, with specific results in summarised form.

 - Briefly discuss the data and main outcome of the study.
-Emphasize the significance for influenza/RSV prevention, treatment, care and/or support, and implications of the results.
+Emphasise the significance for influenza/RSV prevention, treatment, care and/or support, and implications of the results.

 A standard font, e.g. Arial, should be used when formatting the text.
 This helps to prevent special characters from getting lost when copying the text to the online abstract submission form.
 Ensure to check the final abstract with the system’s preview function before submission and edit or replace as necessary.

 The abstract text body is limited to 450 words.
 Titles are limited to 30 words.